 1. Social Signals Are A Ranking Factor

-The image below shows how much influence social media has on Google’s organic search results.
+The image below shows social media presence amongst Google’s organic search results.

 2. People Are Showing Love, Love Them Back